 Set up the right processes

-The right habits and processes are what set high-performing teams apart.
-Even if communication can be hard to come by, committing to a few designated regular conversations can save a lot of time down the track.
+The right habits and processes are what sets high-performing teams apart.
+And committing to a few designated regular conversations can save a lot of time down the track.

 - Daily Standups - A process first started by Agile development teams, a daily standup is where team members can update each other on what their daily tasks are.
 Standups should be kept extremely short and to the point.
-We use Slack app, Geekbot, to help us run stand-ups asynchronously.
+Use Slack app and Geekbot to run stand-ups remotely.